Legal

 12 Security

 We implement administrative, technical, and physical safeguards designed to protect personal information.
-Examples include: TLS encryption in transit; encryption at rest where available from our infrastructure providers; access control, role-separation, and the principle of least privilege for our staff; restricted secret-handling (no payment-card data ever touches our servers — it is processed directly by Stripe); Postgres row-level-security on databases; signed payment webhooks; idempotent server endpoints; pre-commit secret scanners that block accidental key disclosure; secure development practices.
+Examples include: TLS encryption in transit; encryption at rest where available from our infrastructure providers; access control, role-separation, and the principle of least privilege for our staff; restricted secret-handling (no payment-card data ever touches our servers — it is processed directly by Stripe); application-level AES-256-GCM encryption of every integration credential you save (API keys and OAuth refresh tokens), held in a database table our web clients cannot read; Postgres row-level-security on databases; signed payment webhooks; idempotent server endpoints; pre-commit secret scanners that block accidental key disclosure; secure development practices.

 However, no method of transmission or storage is 100% secure.
 We cannot guarantee absolute security.
 You are responsible for keeping your account credentials confidential, using a strong password (when accounts are available), and notifying us immediately at hello@businessautomator.com of any actual or suspected unauthorized access.
 In the event of a security incident that affects your personal information, we will notify you as required by applicable law.